-Anybody who has had the honour of being a pet parent knows this quote to be all too true.
-The loss of a pet has a devastating effect on our lives and leaves a void in our hearts and homes.
-Pet parents never suffer the loss of “just a pet”, but the loss of a family member, friend and confidant.
+Anybody who has had the honour of being a pet-parent knows this quote to be all too true.
+The loss of a pet has a devastating effect on our lives and leaves a void in our hearts and homes, because pet-parents never suffer the loss of just a pet, but the loss of a family member, friend and confidant.

 WHY IS THE LOSS OF A PET SO DIFFICULT?

-When we lose our pets - we lose an all-accepting bond and a daily routine, making the loss of a pet so extremely difficult.
+When we lose our pets, we lose an all-accepting bond and a daily routine, that makes the loss of a pet so extremely difficult.